Decathlon/vitamin-android/text-inputs/README.md

 ### Version 2

-If you don't want to override all the text inputs components or your app, you can inherit the Base Vitamin theme but only style the components you want.
+If you don't want to override all the text inputs components of your app, you can inherit the Base Vitamin theme but only style the components you want.

 ```kotlin
 implementation("com.decathlon.vitamin:textinputs:<version>")